Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides a clear usage context: 'Use this before updating or to inspect the current configuration.'
-This implies when to use it and contrasts with update tools, though it does not explicitly state when not to use it.
+The description provides explicit usage guidance: 'Use this before updating or to inspect the current configuration.'
+It does not mention alternatives but gives clear context.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.